-‘Big Brother 19’ Spoilers: Cody Tops Polls To Win AFP, As Campaign Pushes For Cameron To Take Home $25K Prize
+‘Big Brother 19’ Spoilers: Cody Tops Polls To Win AFP As Campaign Pushes For Cameron To Take Home $25K Prize

 — Big Brother (@CBSBigBrother) September 16, 2017

 It is clear that even if Kevin was not in the running for AFP, no one in his family would be voting for Alex to win.
-As previously reported by the Inquistr, following some name-calling and mean-spirited behavior by Alex directed at Kevin, his family tweeted about their very strong dislike for her.
+As previously reported by the Inquisitr, following some name-calling and mean-spirited behavior by Alex directed at Kevin, his family tweeted about their very strong dislike for her.

 Fans won’t have much longer to wait to find out who wins AFP and who takes home the ultimate designation of BB19 grand prize victor, as the two-hour Big Brother 19 finale airs Wednesday at 8 p.m.
 Eastern Time on CBS.